 A Type II CSI report that is carried on the PUSCH shall be computed independently from any Type II CSI report that is carried on the PUCCH formats 3 or 4 (see Clause 5.2.4 and 5.2.2).

-When the higher layer parameter reportQuantity is configured with one of the values 'cri-RSRP', 'ssb-Index-RSRP', 'cri-SINR' or 'ssb-Index-SINR', or 'cri-RSRP-Index', 'ssb-Index-RSRP-Index', 'cri-SINR-Index', 'ssb-Index-SINR-Index', 'tdcp', the CSI feedback consists of a single part.
+When the higher layer parameter reportQuantity is configured with one of the values 'cri-RSRP', 'ssb-Index-RSRP', 'cri-SINR' or 'ssb-Index-SINR', or 'cri-RSRP-Index', 'ssb-Index-RSRP-Index', 'cri-SINR-Index', 'ssb-Index-SINR-Index', 'tdcp', 'cli-RSSI', 'cli-SRS-RSRP', the CSI feedback consists of a single part.

 <omitted text>